-Exposure therapy is designed to help you confront situations where you have developed an excessive fear response often because of prior negative experiences.
+Exposure therapies (e.g. Prolonged Exposure or Written Exposure Therapy) are designed to help you confront situations where you have developed an excessive fear response often because of prior negative experiences.
 It’s done in a controlled, safe, and compassionate environment to retrain your nervous system’s reactivity and increase confidence, thereby allowing you to expand your comfort zone.

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is an interactive therapy where you recall traumatic or upsetting experiences while distracted so you won’t have a strong psychological response.
 It is often used to treat PTSD and other trauma-related conditions.